 Remove and dispose

-As a commercial property owner of premises leased or rented to business, if you decide to have asbestos removed from your premises (including plant or equipment), then you are responsible for ensuring the removal is carried out safely.
-Although unlicensed removal of limited amounts of non-friable asbestos is permitted, it is not recommended as it may be safer for a Licensed Asbestos Removalist to perform the asbestos removal.
+As a commercial property owner of premises leased or rented to business, you are responsible for ensuring any asbestos removal work is carried out safely.
+Although unlicensed removal of limited amounts of non-friable asbestos or asbestos-contaminated dust is permitted, it is not recommended.
+It is safer for a licensed asbestos removalist to perform the work.

-If you need to engage a Licensed Asbestos Removalist to remove asbestos from your workplace, the steps below can help you manage the process.
+If you need to engage a licensed removalist, the steps below can help you manage the process.

 You can use the Find a Licensed Asbestos Removalist tool to locate a licensed removalist in your area

-There are two types of licenses for asbestos removal – Class A and Class B. Only Class A license-holders can remove friable asbestos.
-Read examples of when it’s a Class A or B licensed removalist that is needed.
+There are two types of licences for asbestos removal – Class A and Class B. Only Class A licence-holders can remove friable asbestos.
+Both Class A and Class B can remove non-friable asbestos.
+To determine what type of licence is required for your job, see using a licensed asbestos removalist.

 Notify tenants about the asbestos removal